Yawning all afternoon? 5 practical ways to change just that.

 If plain ol’ water isn’t your thing, DIY spa water by adding a slice of lemon or cucumber to it.
 Or add a superfood drink mix that can help your health in more ways than just providing hydration.
-Mushroom Lemonade is a refreshing way to stay hydrated, and support digestion and glowing skin.
-Plus, it tastes just like the lemonade stand variety, but without sugar.
+Superfood Beauty Mix is a refreshing way to stay hydrated, and support digestion and glowing skin.

 5. You’re Mostly Sedentary

 There’s some evidence that a sedentary lifestyle can zap energy and contribute to feelings of fatigue[*].
 While it’s natural to think lounging about all the time would conserve energy, research suggests it may actually drain you.

 Most of the time, fatigue results from lifestyle factors[*].
 But in some cases, a medical condition may be the culprit[*].